AndyShawQt/QtExamples/README.md

 - 3d
    - textureImageDateGenerator - Demostrates how to dynamically update a texture using QTextureImageDataGenerator
+   - geometryRenderer - Demostrates how to do basic geometry rendering using Lines + Triangles to make squares

 - b2qt - place for b2qt related examples
    - raspi3gpio - example on how to use gpio with raspi3 and b2qt